T

 +

 Yes, English is widely spoken in Copenhagen.
-Most Danes have a high level of English proficiency, especially in tourist areas, hotels, and restaurants.
-You can expect to communicate easily with locals without needing to know Danish.
-This makes navigating the city and interacting with people very straightforward for English-speaking visitors.
+Most Danes have a high level of English proficiency, especially in tourist areas, hotels, restaurants, and shops.
+You will find it very easy to communicate with locals using English, making navigation and daily interactions smooth during your visit.

 Can you drink tap water in Copenhagen?